 Best season to shoot: fall (September – November)

-Yellow Mountain in the mist
+Picturesque Yellow Mountain in Anhui Province

 This is also a must for your China photo trip.
 The famous riverfront offers a beautiful contrast between the old and new Shanghai.
-Here you'll have the opportunity to take awesome photos of the city's futuristic skyline such as the Shanghai World Financial Center and Oriental Pearl Radio & TV Tower, as well as a great number of amazing historical European style buildings.
+Here you'll have the opportunity to take awesome photos of the city's futuristic skyline such as the Shanghai World Financial Center and Oriental Pearl Radio & TV Tower, as well as a great number of amazing historical European-style buildings.
 You can simply take a stroll along the Bund or take a river cruise to soak up the views.

 Best time to shoot: sunset or nighttime when lights are on